DiamondLightSource/mx-bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

      - :material-regular:`pending;2em`
    * - Deploy a first basic version of the web UI
      - May 25
      - :material-regular:`pending;2em`
-   * - Update/improve coordinate system maker on the PMAC
-     - Apr. /May 25
-     - :material-regular:`pending;2em`
    * - Fully test extruder collections
      - Nov.
 24